-The fourth and final option for choosing what Earth time should be displayed is specification of the Julian Date (JD).
+The fourth and fifth options for choosing what Earth time should be displayed involve specification of the Julian Date (JD).
 This is the number of days that have passed since noon on Jan.
 1, 4713 BCE.
 This count is a very useful value in astronomy and is often used to indicate the dates of astronomical events and observations, especially those which predate use of the modern Gregorian calendar.
-Because the Julian Date for modern dates is a relatively large and unwieldy number, your input here should instead be of the easier-to-use Modified Julian Date, the number of days since midnight starting Nov.
+Because the Julian Date for modern dates is a relatively large and unwieldy number, the fifth input choice is to use the Modified Julian Date, the number of days since midnight UT starting Nov.
 17, 1858.

-Also in the time settings is a checkbox which allows you to specify how you would like Earth date shown in the display windows.
+Next in the time settings is a checkbox that allows you to specify how you would like the Earth date formatted in the time display windows.
 Normally it is shown in ISO format, i.e., "YYYY-MM-DD", but if you opt to show the date as day-of-year (a scheme that planetary mission controllers often use) then the format changes to "YYYY-DDD".

 Graphic Display Window and Settings

-Mars24's other display window initially shows a sunclock of Mars.
-The other three types of plots which may shown in this window are an orbital position plot, a local panorama plot, and the Mars analemma.
+Mars24's large display window initially shows a sunclock of Mars.
+The other three types of plots that may be shown in this window are of orbital positions, a local panorama, and the Mars analemma.
 Use the menu at the top of the plot tab in the settings window to choose which of these to display.

 The source map control allows you to choose between viewing several different map images in the sunclock display.
 The two most "realistic" are the MOC-MOLA-NGS map, created by the Mars Global Surveyor project for National Geographic magazine, and the VIS-MDIM map, which is based on Viking orbiter imagery.
 Other choices include a false color topographic image and two black-and-white topographic images.
 You might notice that some of these maps are located in a directory called "sourcemaps" in the Mars24 distribution.
 If you have other full global equirectangular maps of Mars, centered on the prime meridian, you can drop them into this directory and they will become available for Mars24 to use the next time you launch the program.